Q1: What is the difference between SMILE and LASIK?

 Q25: Can I wear colored contact lens after SMILE or LASIK?

 In most cases, Yes, contact lenses after SMILE or LASIK are safe.
 However, as SMILE or LASIK vision correction procedure alters the curvature of the cornea, the lens will fit poorly on your eyes and you may find it rather uncomfortable.
-Our ophthalmologists recommend that you wait at least 1 month after SMILE or LASIK before being fitted with contact lenses.
 Please talk with your eye surgeon for specific recommendation about this.

 Q26: Can I wear perfume, makeup and eye makeup the day I get consultation and surgery?